-In addition to the criteria lead network sites, lead is monitored as a trace metal in the Georgia Air Toxics Monitoring Network, the National Air Toxics Trends Station (NATTS), and with the $PM{2.5}$ speciation samplers.
-With the Air Toxics Network, samples are obtained with a high-volume sampler collecting total suspended particles in the ambient air.
-The NATTS lead is sampled using a PM{10} sampler, and particles are sampled up to 10 microns in size.
-With the $PM{2.5}$ speciation sampler, samples are collected that include particles up to 2.5 microns in size.
+In addition to the criteria lead network sites, lead is monitored as a trace metal in the National Air Toxics Trends Station (NATTS), and with the PM{2.5} speciation samplers.
+The NATTS lead is sampled using a PM10 sampler, and particles are sampled up to 10 microns in size.
+With the PM{2.5} speciation sampler, samples are collected that include particles up to 2.5 microns in size.
 All three of these additional sampling techniques also collect 24-hour samples on pre-weighed filters, have samples sent to a laboratory for analysis, and are analyzed with ICP-MS. GA AAMP's Quality Assurance Unit audits these lead samplers on an annual basis.